-An Essay On Nature and Individual Sovereignty
+An Essay On the Physiology of Individual Sovereignty

 The Common: (From Hardt and Negri) the common is a) the earth and all the resources associated with it, including the land, the forests, the air, the water, minerals and so forth b) the results of human labor and creativity, such as ideas, language, effects, and so forth

 The Multitudes: all people including groups, organizations, and individuals including those of the state and regarded as dynamic, non-static, and unpredictable forces in power

 b) the individual interfacing external reality as a sovereign

 The State: the central government including the extraneous bodies and organizations that influence or coerce it, including corporate capitalist structures, international banking, and military-industrial consortiums

 1. The Body as the Origin of Opposition

 5. The Details Behind Liberation

 6. Moving Beyond Fear